 Virginia's sentencing guidelines.
-Convictions under § 18.2-53.1 are covered by the sentencing guidelines.
+Convictions under § 18.2-53.1 are covered by the sentencing guidelines when this offense is the primary, or most serious, offense in a case.
 No adjustment to the guidelines would be necessary under the proposal.